eslint/eslint/docs/src/use/configure/migration-guide.md

 ESLint comes with two predefined configs:

-* -`eslint:recommended`: the rules recommended by ESLint
+* `eslint:recommended`: the rules recommended by ESLint
-* -`eslint:all`: all rules shipped with ESLint
+* `eslint:all`: all rules shipped with ESLint

 You can also use the `extends` property to extend a custom config.
 Custom configs can either be paths to local config files or npm package names: